 Our Ultra Marathon Training Plans (9-39 Weeks)

 We use Training Peaks to deliver your plan – the world’s most popular endurance coaching platform.
 Free to use, Training Peaks is an online calendar that lets you record, track and analyze your training sessions.

 It has a host of great features allowing you to get as in-depth as you like, including the ability to export your workouts to your training devices (Garmin, TrainerRoad etc) and follow them in real time.

 Training Peaks enables us to set you in-depth training plans in a way that other formats cannot.
 Phil Mosley is a Certified Coach and one of the best-selling coaches on the platform.

-We want to provide an affordable and effective training solution, including email coach support for any questions you may have.
 As you can understand, some limits apply, like personalisation or analysis of your training, but for anything else relevant to your plan, we would love to help.
-We also give you full access to our online help centre, with videos and articles to help you train effectively.
+You also have full access to our online help centre, with videos and articles to help you train effectively.

 Yes!
 Our training plans guide you up to your target “A” race, but it’s also good to include some “B or C” races along the way.
 Our help centre goes through the exact steps you should take to enable you to get full benefit, without detracting from your key focus.